-Building under construction topples in Cambodia, killing 17
+Cambodia PM to oversee rescue operation at building collapse

+Hun Sen said he would oversee the rescue operation at the site in Sihanoukville, where the building collapsed early Saturday on top of dozens of workers sleeping inside.
+Rescuers have been digging through the twisted metal and concrete rubble in search of anyone buried, with the latest body pulled out Sunday night.

-SIHANOUKVILLE, Cambodia (AP) — Cambodian rescuers combing through the rubble of a collapsed seven-story building recovered the bodies of 17 construction workers and pulled out 24 injured, as authorities questioned four Chinese who were involved with the project.
+Provincial authorities said as of Sunday afternoon, half of the debris at the site had been cleared.
+Authorities, meanwhile, have questioned four Chinese who were involved with the project.

-Construction workers said the unfinished building in the coastal city of Sihanoukville doubled as their housing, with the crew spending nights on the second floor.
+Construction workers said the unfinished building doubled as their housing, with the crew spending nights on the second floor.
 Nhor Chandeun and his wife were asleep when at around 4 a.m.
 Saturday they heard a loud noise and the building crumbled on top of them.

 “All the workers were asleep,” the 31-year-old said from a hospital in the city.
 “A moment before the building collapsed it was vibrating and then it was falling down.
 But it was too quick to escape.”